ieeecasehackathon/ieeecasehackathon.github.io/README.md

 * Each Hackathon team will continue their own meetings and hacking exercises during the two days between 4pm 08/15/20 and 4pm 08/16/20.
 * Each team needs to present their teamwork including the technical approach and the results.

-## Hackathon Problem 1: Machine Damage Accumulation Prediction using Heterogeneous Temporal Sensor Data
+## <a name="HackathonProblem1"></a> Hackathon Problem 1: Machine Damage Accumulation Prediction using Heterogeneous Temporal Sensor Data

 ##### Subject Matter Expert
 * *Christopher McComb, Assistant Professor, School of Engineering Design, Technology and Professional Programs, PennState*